-- 14.1 Some areas of the curriculum can include or raise subject matter which is sexually explicit, of a political, cultural, religious or an otherwise sensitive nature.
+- 15.1.
+Some areas of the curriculum can include or raise a subject matter which is sexually explicit, of a political, cultural, religious or otherwise sensitive nature.
 Care should be taken to ensure that resource materials cannot be misinterpreted and clearly relate to the learning outcomes identified by the lesson plan.
-This plan should highlight particular areas of risk and sensitivity. - 14.2 The curriculum can sometimes include or lead to unplanned discussion about subject matter of a sexually explicit, political, cultural, religious or otherwise sensitive nature.
-Responding to pupils' questions can require careful judgement and Adults must take guidance in these circumstances from the Designated Safeguarding Lead.
-Adults must not enter into or encourage inappropriate discussion about sexual, political or religious activity or behaviour or, discussions which may offend or harm others.
-Adults should take care to protect children from the risk of radicalisation and should act in accordance with advice given under Part 1 of Keeping Children Safe in Education DfE and accordingly must not express any prejudicial views or, attempt to influence or impose their personal values, attitudes or beliefs on pupils. - 14.3 Please refer to the School's policy on sex and relationships education (SRE) and, the policy on spiritual, moral, social and cultural development (SMSC).
+This plan should highlight particular areas of risk and sensitivity. - 15.2.
+The curriculum can sometimes include or lead to an unplanned discussion about the subject matter of a sexually explicit, political, cultural, religious or otherwise sensitive nature.
+Responding to pupils' questions can require careful judgement and adults must take guidance in these circumstances from the Designated Safeguarding Lead.
+Adults must not enter into or encourage inappropriate discussion about sexual, political or religious activity or behaviour or, discussions that may offend or harm others.
+Adults should take care to protect children from the risk of radicalisation and should act in accordance with the advice given under Part 1 of Keeping Children Safe in Education DfE and accordingly must not express any prejudicial views or attempt to influence or impose their personal values, attitudes or beliefs on pupils. - 15.3.
+Please refer to the School's policy on sex and relationships education (SRE) and, the policy on spiritual, moral, social and cultural development (SMSC), which promotes fundamental British values.
+Care should be taken to comply with these policies and ensure they are consistently applied.

-15 Photography, Videos and other Creative Arts
+16. Photography, Videos and other Creative Arts